Built from the early 1870s, for George F. M. Walters

 , Walters built himself a new brick house, "handmade from clay dug from the property.
 Every door, window frame and moulding was handmade on the place".
 He named his new home "Hickory Hill" for the magnificent 300-year old hickory trees that with the ancient oaks provided shade over its rolling lawns.

-Initially, it was Lyon's real estate partner, Lt-Colonel Charles Walton Fitch (1886-1964), a great-grandson of the founder of the New Jersey Herald, who lived at Hickory Hill with his wife (and Lyon's niece), Margaret Springs Lyon Parham (1888-1966).
+, who lived here with his wife (and Lyon's niece), Margaret Springs Lyon Parham (1888-1966).
 Eventually, Lyon sold his house across the street and moved into Hickory Hill with his wife, Georgia Hays Wright (1868-1961).
 The Lyons removed the old-fashioned mansard roof and gave the house its Georgian/Colonial look for which it is recognized today.

 .
 In 1955, following the death of Justice Jackson, his widow sold the house and its 7-acres for $125,000 to a young Senator by the name of John F. Kennedy (1917-1963)